Study of net-baryon higher moments in PNJL model and their expectation for net-proton using the Subensemble Acceptance Method for the search of QCD critical point: Abstract

 \section{Abstract}

-The non-monotonic behavior of the conserved quantities like net-baryon, net-charge and net-strangeness are believed to be the signatures of the QCD Critical End Point (CEP) as a function of the collision energy.
-We study the effect of the QCD critical point on moments of net-baryon in the Polyakov loop enhanced Nambu-Jona-Lasinio (PNJL) model of QCD.
+One of the most important parts of the QCD phase diagram of strongly interacting matter is the Critical End Point.
+The non-monotonic behavior of the conserved quantities like net-baryon ($\Delta B$), net-charge ($\Delta Q$), and net-strangeness ($\Delta S$) are believed to be the signatures of the QCD Critical End Point (CEP) as a function of the energy.
+We study the effect of the QCD critical point on moments of net-baryon in the Polyakov loop enhanced Nambu-Jona-Lasinio (PNJL) model of QCD with six quark and eight quark interactions.
 The study is performed at energies similar to RHIC beam energy scan (BES).
-Experimentally measuring conserved quantities is difficult due to systematic limitations, therefore net-proton, net-pion, net-kaon are measure as the proxy of ($\Delta B$, $\Delta Q$, $\Delta S$).
+Experimentally measuring conserved quantities is difficult due to systematic limitations, therefore net-proton, net-pion, and net-kaon are measured as the proxy of $\Delta B$, $\Delta Q$, and $\Delta S$.
 Thus the need for different models becomes predominant to estimate the value of different observables.
-The PNJL model of QCD, is such an effective model, which possesses the benefit of having characteristics similar to the observables.
-Higher-order moments like skewness ($S$), kurtosis ($\kappa$) and their products ($ s\sigma$, $\kappa\sigma^{2}$) which are calculated in the PNJL model, are sensitive to the correlation length of the hot and dense medium, making them more prone to search for the critical point.
-We also compare the value of higher-order moment products with STAR and HRG data with different values to understand the existence of critical point.
+Higher-order moments like skewness ($S$), kurtosis ($\kappa$), and their system volume independent products ($ M/\sigma^{2}, s\sigma$, $\kappa\sigma^{2}$) which are calculated in the PNJL model, are sensitive to the produced correlation length of the hot and dense medium, making them more prone to search for the critical point.
+Recent studies in the subensemble acceptance method (SAM) on the HRG model shows the dependency of the measure higher order moment on the experimental acceptance.
+We used SAM to analyze the behavior of $\kappa\sigma^{2}$ of net baryon distribution within the subvolume system for various acceptance fractions.
+These results can be directly mapped to the percentage of the subvolume (particle) of the total volume (conserved quantities).
+The results are compared to the STAR net-proton and proton data with different energies to understand the existence of critical point.
+For reference, results are also compared with the theoretical UrQMD and HRG models.